Andrew Arnautov

-Life and career
+Early life and career

-In 1983 Andrew Arnautov had started his music education at Rostov College of Arts jazz department on bass guitar and double bass.
-In 1986 he was transferred to Gnesins State College of Music continuing his formal training.
-While studying in Moscow Andrew met David Friesen during his USSR tour with Paul Horn.
+Andrew Arnautov started his music education at Rostov College of Arts jazz department on bass guitar and double bass in 1983.
+In 1986, he was transferred to Gnesins State College of Music continuing his formal training.
+While studying in Moscow, he met David Friesen during his USSR tour with Paul Horn.
 Back then Arnautov frequently performed at Blue Bird Jazz Club, where he played at jam sessions with the jazz legends like Dizzy Gillespie, Pat Metheny and Paul Horn.

-In 1990 after graduation from Gnesins State College of Music with BA degree in music performance Andrew Arnautov relocated to the United States.
+In 1990, after graduation from Gnesins State College of Music with BA degree in music performance Andrew Arnautov relocated to the United States.
 In 1991 he was granted a full Berklee College of Music scholarship.
 At Berklee he studied bass with Oscar Stagnaro and became fond of Afro-Cuban music, Latin Jazz and Salsa.

 During Boston period he occasionally performed with trumpeter Roy Hargrove, Latin Jazz vibraphonist Victor Mendoza.
 In the late 1990's Andrew formed a Latin Jazz & Salsa band called "West End Mambo".

-Since 2002 after relocating to Ukraine Andrew has become a frequent guest at various European jazz festivals with his original projects, as well as a sideman for featured guest stars.
-In 2005 he performed at the international music festival "Jazz Koktebel 2005" with his "Valentine Quartet" featuring Lew Soloff on trumpet.
-In 2008 he recorded an album with Sonny Rollins' pianist Mark Soskin.
+Since 2002, he relocated to Ukraine and has become a frequent guest at various European jazz festivals with his original projects, as well as a sideman for featured guest stars.

+In 2005, he performed at the international music festival "Jazz Koktebel 2005" with his "Valentine Quartet" featuring Lew Soloff on trumpet.

+In 2008, he recorded an album with Sonny Rollins' pianist Mark Soskin.

-In 2013 Andrew was a studio musician for Ukrainian historical drama "The Guide" and appeared in the movie as a double bass player.
+In 2013, Andrew was a studio musician for Ukrainian historical drama "The Guide" and appeared in the movie as a double bass player.

-In 2016 he performed in a duo project with David Friesen at music festival Jazz Bez.
+In 2016, he performed in a duo project with David Friesen at music festival Jazz Bez.
 The next year he became an arranger of Friesen's original music written for brass orchestra, which was performed by National Academic Symphonic Band of Ukraine in May, 2017.